| The International Center

 Cluster — is envisioned as a leading center for water research and

+development.
 "Our very long-term goal is

 to make the Central Valley the Silicon Valley of water technology," said